 Lay the brisket in front of you with the thick fat side down.
 We have already mentioned the flat side is flat, and the thick, dense part is the point.
 Consequently, to separate them, you need to look for the thick fat layer that separates the flat from the point.

-Once you see the thick fat layer that separates the flat portion from the point, you can take a boning knife, or even a chef knife will do the job.
+Once you see the thick fat layer that separates the flat portion from the point, you can take a boning knife, or even a chef knife (on Amazon) will do the job.
 If you don't yet have a high-quality chef knife, make sure you check out our made in USA chef knife.

 Trim the thick layer of fat on the point.
 If you cut too much fat, the meat will be dry, but leaving too much fat on will not allow the seasoning to penetrate the meat.
 Check out this simple brisket seasoning recipe if you aren't sure how to season your meat.